mirayatech/btc-predictor/README.md

 ## BTC/USD Price Prediction Game

-### 💡 About

 A game where you can guess if the price of Bitcoin (BTC/USD) will be higher or lower after one minute.
-It uses real Bitcoin prices from trusted online sources, and updates in real time.
+It uses real Bitcoin prices from trusted online sources and updates in real-time.

 ## 🎲 How to play it